G-Two/smoke-x-receiver/README.md

 ### WLAN Network Configuration

 The device will default to AP mode if WLAN information has not been configured, or if the connection fails.
-The default AP mode information is:
+The default AP mode information (configurable in menuconfig) is:

 - SSID: "Smoke X Receiver"
 - PSK: "The extra B is for BYOBB"

-Connect to the ESP32 by using a web browser to navigate to http://192.168.4.1/wlan You will be presented with a self-explanatory web UI to configure the device to your home network.
-Once you apply the new information, the device will reset and attempt to join your home network.
+Connect to the ESP32's AP and use a web browser to navigate to http://192.168.4.1/wlan You will be presented with a self-explanatory web UI to configure the device to your home network.
+WPA2-PSK and WPA2-Enterprise (EAP-TTLS) are supported.
+Once you apply your network authentication information, the device will reset and attempt to join your home network.
 The ESP32 will supply a DHCP client hostname request for `smoke_x`.
 Once you find the ESP32 on your home network, you may proceed with the remainder of the setup process.
+If the ESP32 fails to join your network, it will revert to default AP mode.

 ### Smoke X Pairing

-The web UI will indicate that the device requires pairing to a Smoke X base unit.
+The "Pairing" tab of the web UI will indicate that the device requires pairing to a Smoke X base unit.
 If the device is in an unpaired state, it will alternate monitoring the two sync channels (920 MHz for X2, 915 MHz for X4), and will pair with the first Smoke X sync transmission it receives.
 To pair, place the Smoke X base unit in sync mode which will cause it to send sync bursts every three seconds.
 Once the ESP32 receives and parses the burst, it will transmit a sync response on the target frequency, and the base unit will return to normal operation.
 At this point you can confirm in the web UI that the device is paired with a specific device ID and frequency.
 This is the only time the ESP32 will transmit a LoRa signal.
 The device may always be unpaired via the web UI.
+Pairing/unpairing of the ESP32 will not affect the pairing status of any other devices.

 ### MQTT Configuration